 There are 7 states without income tax, Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
 Tennessee and New Hampshire also don’t tax earned income, HOWEVER, they will tax investment income.
-So, any interest income or dividend income will be taxed at 5% and 2% respectively (for 2019), and you’ll have to file state income tax return.
+So, any interest income or dividend income will be taxed at 5% and 2%, respectively (for 2019), and you’ll have to file a state income tax return.

 Everyone else charges a state income tax that you have to pay.
 If you have any, you can ask your tax questions using TurboTax Live right from your home.
 See the chart below for the differences.